JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 import org.springframework.data.domain.Pageable;

-import com.jwt.authentication.sample.post.dto.PostDto;
+import com.example.post.dto.PostDto;

 public interface PostService {